1. Engaging Headline

 4. Excellent Graphics

-Graphics are very important in blog posts because they help to explain points and break up text within the body of the article.
+Graphics are significant in blog posts because they help to explain points and break up text within the body of the article.
 This makes blog pages more visually attractive.
 Keep in mind that Google measures the time spent on each page.
 As a result, graphics, typography and colors should work together to encourage visitors to stay on the page.
 The addition of graphics to your article is visually appealing, particularly when we promote it on social media.

 This should be seen as an important part of your article because every article is written to generate clicks that will lead to a call to action.
 The biggest question for every writer is that why do you write a blog post, and what do you intend to achieve with it?
 As a writer, you need to have a clear sense of what you plan to achieve with your blog post.
 This can be referred to as a call-to-action.
 A call to action lets you set the actions you want your visitors to take during and after reading your article.
 There are writers who may just want their call to action to be restricted to readers’ comments only.
 Others may want their call to action to target only the readership.
 In earnest, the majority of writers want their articles to convert readers into buyers, so that they can buy the products and services they or the company they work for offer’s.
 Depending on the results you are looking for with your articles, having a call-to-action enables you to define your objective when writing an article.
 As always, it’s my opinion.